 Y’all know that Kyle and I are not much for credit card sign-up bonuses – we’re more about the long-term rewards or perks.
 I do keep an eye out for high sign-up bonuses by following some credit card churning blogs, but usually the minimum spend requirements are out of the range of our normal spending.
 (That is, until we realized that we can now put rent on a credit card, but that has its own set of issues).
 Many of our bills come directly from checking and most of our grocery spending is at Costco, where we can’t use these types of credit cards.
 So just month to month we don’t put more than a few hundred dollars on credit cards, and then occasionally we spend a bunch of money out of our targeted savings accounts, such as for travel.
 We were thinking we wouldn’t sign up for a new credit card for a sign-up bonus until we were about to book a vacation – we thought that, until we saw the Barclaycard Arrival World MasterCard.

 I recently found out about a credit card with an awesomely high sign-up bonus and a totally achievable minimum spend requirement!
-The card is the Barclaycard Arrival™ World MasterCard® – Earn 2x on All Purchases.
+The card is the Barclaycard Arrival™ World MasterCard®.
 The minimum spending is $1,000 over three months and the bonus is $400 in statement credits when used for travel (and actually you can get even more out of it by applying it properly).
 That’s a 40%+ bonus on the minimum spend!
 We jumped on the chance to sign up for this card because you never know how long these offers will be available.
 (Update May 14, 2014: This card has been relaunched as the Barclaycard Arrival Plus™ World Elite MasterCard®.
 The minimum spend on this card to achieve the 40,000 point sign-up bonus is now $3,000.
 Still a good deal, but not as amazing for us low-spenders.)

 The Minimum Spending Requirement